MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-calling-policy.md

 ## Calling policy settings

-Use the following settings to create a custom calling policy.
+Here's the settings that you can configure for calling policies.

 ### Make private calls